Urshan University

-Urshan University, formerly known as Urshan College and Gateway College of Evangelism, is a Christian college in Wentzville, Missouri.
+Urshan University, formerly known as Urshan College and Gateway College of Evangelism, is a nontrinitarian Christian college in Wentzville, Missouri.
 It is owned and operated by the United Pentecostal Church International (UPCI).
 In 2012, the college was acquired by Urshan Graduate School of Theology, through which it offers graduate programs.

 History

-The founding of a Bible college in the St. Louis area was initiated by Harry Branding (superintendent of the Missouri District for the UPCI), who formed a committee to look into this possibility, this committee presented the idea to the Missouri District Board.
+The founding of a Bible college in the St. Louis area was initiated by Harry Branding (superintendent of the Missouri District for the United Pentecostal Church International), who formed a committee to look into this possibility.
+This committee presented the idea to the Missouri District Board.
 On July 13, 1966, the district passed a resolution to create such a Bible college.
 The next year the bylaws were chosen and the college was given the name Gateway College of Evangelism.

 On September 13, 1968, Gateway College officially opened at 3155 Charbonier Road in Florissant, Missouri.
 Three years later, the college purchased the former St. Stanislaus Seminary at 700 Howdershell Road.

 After four decades, President Darrel Johns led the school through a transition to UPCI ownership.
-After many months of collaboration the UPCI General Board approved a plan for Urshan Graduate School of Theology to acquire Gateway College and start a new undergraduate Christian college.
+After many months of collaboration, the UPCI General Board approved a plan for Urshan Graduate School of Theology to acquire Gateway College and start a new undergraduate Christian college.
 On July 1, 2012, the transition was complete.
-At this point, Urshan College began to be operated jointly with Urshan Graduate School of Theology under the governance of the Urshan Board of Directors and President David K. Bernard.
+At this point, Urshan College began to be operated jointly with Urshan Graduate School of Theology, under the governance of the Urshan Board of Directors and President David K. Bernard.

-In January 2018, President David K. Bernard submitted his resignation as president of Urshan College and Urshan Graduate School of Theology.
+In January 2018, Bernard submitted his resignation as president of Urshan College and Urshan Graduate School of Theology.
 While the board of directors conducted a search for a new president for the Urshan System, Executive Vice President Jennie Russell served as interim president.
 In November 2018, the board of directors selected Brent Coltharp to serve as president effective January 2019, and Jennie Russell returned to her role as executive vice president.